How to Remove Viruses & Malware From iPhone & iPad in 2024

 1. Examine your OS and storage in Settings.
 Making sure your OS is up to date and clearing up storage can often get your device running normally again.

-That said, there are plenty of sketchy apps in Apple’s App Store that are designed to harvest your data and fleece you with hidden fees and subscriptions.
-Plus, iOS users are frequently targeted by hackers using tools like phishing attacks, SMS-based smishing attacks, fake public Wi-Fi networks, and of course, plain old theft.
+That said, iOS devices are not immune to malware: there are plenty of sketchy apps in Apple’s App Store that are designed to harvest your data and fleece you with hidden fees and subscriptions.
+Plus, iOS users are frequently targeted by hackers using tools like phishing attacks, SMS-based smishing attacks, fake public Wi-Fi networks, and, of course, plain old theft.

 If your iPhone or iPad is having performance issues, I’ll share some useful techniques and tricks that can help get your device running normally.
 I’ve also tested a few of the best security apps for iOS, which contain useful features like anti-theft tools, VPNs, Wi-Fi monitors, and parental controls.